How To Get Rid Of Excess Phlegm In Your Throat

 If you’re sick or exposed to foreign particles or allergens, your phlegm can get thick.
 It becomes more noticeable as it traps these foreign substances.

 Phlegm is a healthy part of your respiratory system.
-However, if it’s making you uncomfortable, you may want to find ways to thin it or remove it from your body.
+However, if it’s making you uncomfortable, you may want to find ways to thin it.
+Alternatively, you may want to remove it from your body.
 A healthy body requires some mucus, but too much phlegm can be very uncomfortable and annoying.

 Excess phlegm may be caused by: